 My interest is in such places as they are now and in their changing history over time.
 I like the transient nature of such spots – abandoned private garages, tumbling down and overtaken by plants, a scruffy dell with a rope hung on a tree, which once spurred adventures at the back of Bristol’s Muller Road bus depot, or Johnny Ball Lane, which winds along the rear of Upper Maudlin Street in the centre of Bristol, next to the site of an old cemetery.

-This blog is an attempt to record and share thoughts and ideas about these and other mutable areas and sites within cities, as well as posts about books and bookshops I have enjoyed – plus the occasional digression into other territories such as music, art history and landscape in a more general sense.
+This blog is an attempt to record and share thoughts and ideas about these and other mutable areas and sites within cities and sometimes elsewhere, as well as posts about books and bookshops I have enjoyed – plus the occasional digression into other territories such as music, art history and landscape in a more general sense.

 Why Richly Evocative?

 The phrase is a staple cliché of book, film and music reviews.
 It tends to be used when a reviewer means to convey that a book has some whiff of nostalgic appeal; whether concerning 1970s football, Elizabethan privateers, or the travels of 19th century Persian noblemen.